Liambrrr/Paper_Reproduce-Qualitative_Coding/README.md

 Date Created: **Oct 14th, 2025**
 Paper: https://files.eric.ed.gov/fulltext/EJ1465623.pdf

+Run paper_replicate.py to call the model, run table_convert.py to check the result in table.
 ## Raw Dataset Table
 run 1 and 2 with gpt-4o, and run 3 with gpt-4-turbo-2024-04-09